 Revenue for Post-Secondary Institutions

-The largest revenue source, at 45.8%, for post-secondary institutions in Canada is government funding.
-29.4% of the revenue comes from student fees and the remainder from bequests, nongovernmental grants, donations, sales of products and services, and investments.
-In total, the revenue for post-secondary institutions was $41.5 billion in the 2018-19 academic year.
+The largest revenue source, at about 32.4% in 2023/2024, for post‑secondary institutions in Canada was government funding.
+Approximately 30.1% of the revenue came from student fees and the remainder came from bequests, nongovernmental grants, donations, sales of products and services, and investments.
+In total, the revenue for post‑secondary institutions was about $70.9 billion in the 2023/2024 academic year.

 Attendance

 While attending preschool is not compulsory in most Canadian provinces and territories, approximately 97% of Canadian children attend preschool.
-In the academic year 2020-21, there were 4.91 million public primary and elementary school pupils in Canada.
+In the academic year 2023‑24, there were about 5.5 million public primary and elementary school pupils in Canada.

 Most Canadian Elementary and Secondary Students Are in Public Schools

 The vast majority of Canadian students are attending public schools.
-In 2020-21, 91.1% of Canadian elementary and secondary education students were at public schools.
-7.5% attend private and independent schools.
-The percentage of home-schooled primary and elementary students is just 1.5%.
-However, this figure grew by 106.3% in 2020-21 due to the COVID-19 pandemic.
+In 2023/24, about 91% of Canadian elementary and secondary education students were at public schools, around 7.7% attend private and independent schools, and approximately 1.2% are home‑schooled.
+Home‑schooling remains the least common form of schooling, and its proportion has declined from its peak during the pandemic years.

 Post-Secondary Attendance